renecartaya/Automation/README.md

 # Automation and CNC

-The current repository contains documentation related to the development of Lab automation solutions.
+The current repository contains documentation related to the development of automation solutions.

 The project is focused on the development of: